KanzaAkram/kanza-portfolio/README.md

-# JayPortfolio
+# Kanza Portfolio
-Personal Portfolio of Jay Dee.
+Personal Portfolio of Kanza Muhammad Akram.
 It is a Responsive Portfolio Website